-Using the Lock on Startup setting in the Lock tab of User Settings (Section 19.5.3) you can configure what lock mode the console will power up into, so you can ensure that staff can gain an appropriate level of control even if the console was not powered on, or was not turned off in a locked state.
-If you set the console to start up in a Locked state, you need to also set a Programmer Password to be used.
+Using the Lock on Startup setting in the Lock tab of User Settings (Abschnitt 19.5.3) you can set the console to power up into Locked mode or Venue Mode.
+This lets you ensure that staff can gain an appropriate level of control even if the console was not turned off in a locked state. - If you want the console to start up in Locked mode or Venue Mode, you must set a Programmer Password to be used.